Health Concerns Found SCHOOL DISTRICT PFAS DETECTED

 Water Quality Overview

-Water quality in this district falls in the bottom 53% nationally.
+Water quality in this district ranks better than 60% of ZIP codes nationally.

 Why This Matters for Children